Camelot Europe provides solutions for empty portfolio properties

 How do Camelot Guardians help you avoid these costs?

-By moving Camelot Property Guardians into your empty property as a security solution, we can save you thousands…
+Moving Camelot Property Guardians into an empty property as a security solution can save money

 - Live-in Guardians highlight any issues within the property immediately, so repair costs are reduced dramatically.
 A burst pipe left unnoticed between monthly inspections can cause a lot of costly damage.